What is depression?

 Taking antidepressants

 Antidepressants prescribed by your doctor have been shown to work best when taken alongside counselling or other kinds of talking therapy such as CBT.
+Talking therapies can help you with the causes of your depression over the longer term.

-Talking therapies also support you to manage your emotional well-being in the future.
+Talking therapies also support you to manage your emotional wellbeing in the future.

 Your healthcare professional can tell you which antidepressant is likely to work best for you.